saiashirwad/safemods/README.md

 ### Plan

 A finished Draft becomes a Plan.
-A Plan is a frozen, serializable list of edits plus a manifest of every file, directory, and config the recipe read.
+A Plan is a frozen, serializable list of edits plus the source observations and fingerprints recorded while the recipe ran.
 Its ID is a digest of that content, so the same plan gets the same ID on any machine.
-If any input in the manifest changes before the plan is used, the plan is stale and the pipeline rejects it.
+If a recorded input changes before the plan is used, the plan is stale and the pipeline rejects it.
 It never rebases the edits for you.
 That sounds strict, and it is, but a silently rebased codemod is how you end up with a half-applied migration on a Friday afternoon.

 ### Verification